ajkohl/FBA-igem2023/README.md

 Flux Variability Analysis and Model Verification

 The shortcomings of a full genome knockout analysis led to the application of flux variability analysis (FVA).
 This shift allowed the identification and concentration on relevant genes impacting the biosynthetic pathway.
 To ensure the credibility of this model and chosen method of analysis, sanity checks were performed.
-Key genes directly involved in the p-coumaric acid to daidzein pathway were knocked out, and the anticipated changes in flux for the targeted enzymes confirmed the model's accuracy and reliability.
+Key genes directly involved in the p-coumaric acid to daidzein pathway were knocked out, and the anticipated changes in flux for the targeted enzymes confirmed the model was working.

 Identifying Shortcomings and Adapting Strategies